 The Community College of Rhode Island operates its facilities in a manner that minimizes the possibility of an emergency situation.
 However, should an emergency situation arise, the college is prepared to react quickly and in a manner that will protect the safety of all workers and students, the safety of all emergency response personnel, and will mitigate potential adverse effects on the environment.
 In the event of a hazardous substance release, fire or explosion, it may be necessary to evacuate college personnel or to take lesser action.
-The director of the Department of Security and Safety and College Police has the authority to determine if evacuation is necessary.
-Personnel are then evacuated from the building, following instructions from the Department of Security and Safety and College Police in CCRI's Emergency Response Guide.
+The director of the Department of Security and Safety and Campus Police has the authority to determine if evacuation is necessary.
+Personnel are then evacuated from the building, following instructions from the Department of Security and Safety and Campus Police in CCRI's Emergency Response Guide.
 Evacuation procedures in the Guide are:

 ACCIDENT RESPONSE ACTIONS

 Injury to individuals and /or damage to the environment can be caused by any unplanned sudden or non-sudden release of hazardous materials.
 IF YOU WITNESS SPILLAGE OF A POTENTIALLY HAZARDOUS MATERIAL OR YOU SMELL FUMES:

 IF A FULL CAMPUS EVACUATION IS ORDERED-CHECKLIST.